 Vocal Ensemble I provides an opportunity to perform contemporary literature and utilize choreography in performances at the introductory level.
 Students must commit to two semesters (one academic year).
-(0/3)
+(0/3) Prerequisite: Must audition.

 Co-requisite: Concert Choir I and Choreography I.